nank1ro/solidart/README.md

 counter.value++;
 ```

-You can use the `SignalBuilder` widget to automatically react to the signal value, for example:
+If you're using `flutter_solidart` you can use the `SignalBuilder` widget to automatically react to the signal value, for example:

 ```dart
 SignalBuilder(